 We get an extremely early start for our hike.
 We don’t have time to summit so we’re just doing a 2 hour climb instead, before getting on our way back to Athens.

 Waking up to watch the sunrise is WELL worth it.
 Pictures will never do it justice of course, so I give up on trying and just “soak up the sun” in the dunes.
 Horrible attempt at a play on words, I apologize.
+The desert changed me.

 We pack our day packs with an extra pair of clothes, and make sure to layer up because Sapa is famous for having 4 seasons in one day.
 It’s a cold morning with clouds hovering over head, threatening rain.
 All I can do is hope it doesn’t get too slippery on the trails, because all I’ve got is a pair of running shoes.

 Okay forget the running idea, I’m going hiking today!
 I’ve realized that Seoul is basically surrounded by mountains, so why would I run on a university track?
 I take the subway (I’m a pro now) to Giruem Station, where I must then catch a bus.
 I don’t even take the bus in Toronto, so I’m a wee bit concerned that I have no idea what I’m doing.
 Again, Seoul’s transit system is a gem and my required bus is sitting just outside of the subway station exit.
 Amazeballs!